 - Tea Country (Cha no Kuni) — a mountainous peninsular country to the southwest of Fire Country.
 Famous for the tea grown there, it has no ninja village and generally hires ninja from Konoha.

 - The Land of Waves (Nami no Kuni) — a very small island country off the coast of Fire Country, without a ninja village.
 Its citizens generally hire ninja from Konoha or Kirigakure.

-- Waterfall Country (Taki no Kuni), protected by the ninja of Takigakure (Village of the Hidden Waterfall) — a small country to the north-west, between Fire Country and Earth Country.
+- Waterfall Country (Taki no Kuni), protected by the ninja of Takigakure no Sato (Village of the Hidden Waterfall) — a small country to the north-west, between Fire Country and Earth Country.

 Ninja villages are founded on the strength of their clans.
-Throughout Naruto-world, unique jutsu abilities are passed down from generation to generation within families.
+Throughout the ninja world, unique jutsu abilities are passed down from generation to generation within families.
 Some abilities are passed down through genetics (i.e. bloodline limits), while others are skills and abilities only known to those within the clan.
-Ninja clans are vastly powerful and very influential of the political decisions their villages take—the Hyuuga and Uchiha are particularly noteworthy.
+Ninja clans are vastly powerful and very influential on the political decisions their villages take—the Hyuuga and Uchiha are particularly noteworthy.

 Bloodline Limits (Kekkai Genkai) — A special ability passed down genetically within families.
 It cannot be used by anybody without the genetic trait, except in very special cases (see Kakashi’s Sharingan eye).
 Often manifests as an unusual physical trait, such as eye color.
 Key examples are the Uchiha’s Sharingan, the Hyuuga’s Byakugan, and the Inuzuka’s ability to communicate and bond with dogs.